Yleisnero/tuw-masters-stuff/Digital Forensics/digital-forensics_summary.md

 - Expert witnesses („Sachverständiger“) as experts in their fields of work lend their expertise to the court

 #### What is an expert witness („Sachverständiger“)?
-- Person qualified and competent on a certain field of work to identify and work out (information about) facts, analyze and evaluate facts based on their professional knowledge and experience and present the result to court in form of an impartial report („Gutachten“)
+- Person qualified and competent on a certain field of work to identify and work out (information about) facts, analyze and evaluate facts based on their professional knowledge and experience and present the result to court in form of an impartial report (Gutachten)
 - Not a protected job title, but there is a official certificate („Allgemein beeideter und gerichtlich zertifizierter Sachverständiger“).
 They can be found on an official list

 Also there are „Amtssachverständige“ (official expert witness), which are employed by authorities and Privatgutachter (private expert witnesses) creating reports for private clients.